ICFO Social Engineering

 Future Trends in Social Engineering and Cybersecurity

-As technology continues to evolve, so too will the techniques and tactics used in social engineering attacks.
-It is crucial for individuals and organizations to stay informed about emerging trends in social engineering and cybersecurity to protect themselves from evolving threats.
-Future trends may include the use of artificial intelligence, deepfake technology, and social media manipulation to conduct sophisticated social engineering attacks.
+As technology evolves, so will the techniques and tactics used in social engineering attacks.
+To protect themselves from evolving threats, individuals and organizations must stay informed about emerging trends in social engineering and cybersecurity.
+Future trends may include artificial intelligence, deep fake technology, and social media manipulation to conduct sophisticated social engineering attacks.

 [paypal=donation]